Nelson-Gon/manymodelr/README.md

   - **`multi_model_1`**

 This is one of the core functions of the package.
-Since the function uses `caret` backend, we need to load `caret` before we can use it.
 To avoid, several messages showing up, we use the function `suppressMessages`.
 This assumes that one is familiar with machine learning basics.

 ``` r

 set.seed(520)
 train_set<-createDataPartition(iris$Species,p=0.8,list=FALSE)
 valid_set<-iris[-train_set,]